Falling in love implies a helplessness. And if you fall forever, Mark Radcliffe says, you’ll hit the ground.

 The trick of course is to find someone else who’s willing to flap their wings, too.
 Because if they just want you to give them a ride?
 You can only fly so far.

-So on this Valentine’s day, here’s to finding the right co-pilot.
+So as of right now, here’s to finding the right co-pilot.

 Happy flying, everyone.